 5. Shop for Fall

 There are dozens of unique places to shop downtown for everything to get you in the Fall spirit, including clothes, boots, books, blankets, and candles.
-If you’re a guy looking to upgrade your wardrobe, we suggest starting with outdoor gear from Mast General Store, vintage University of Tennessee gear from Tailgate, and custom wear from William & Wylie.
-And ladies, you’re in luck with leather bags from the brand-new Honeymouth, this year's boots from Bliss & Tori Mason Shoes, funky outfits from Fizz...and that’s just the beginning.
+If you’re a guy looking to upgrade your wardrobe, we suggest starting with outdoor gear from Mast General Store, locally made t-shirts from Nothing Too Fancy, and custom wear from William & Wylie.
+And ladies, you’re in luck with leather bags from the brand-new Honeymouth, this year's boots from Bliss & Tori Mason Shoes...and that’s just the beginning.
 Explore in-store and remember, many of these places also offer online shopping.